Do you know how to run a wrestling tournament? A well-run wrestling tournament can make a lot of money.

 Creating wrestling brackets can be one of the most time-consuming parts of running a wrestling tournament.
 It can take someone two or three days to finish the brackets.
 It is one of the toughest tasks that a tournament director will take on.

 If you have one of my wrestling websites, then you can use your website to create a blind draw or seeded tournament brackets.
 You can create a FREE site and try it out for 30 days.

 Don’t Make Massive Changes after Weigh In

-You will inevitably have changes that need to be made after weigh in.
-You will run into situations where you have no shows or a kid can’t make weight; a coach forgot to enter a kid, etc…
+You will inevitably have changes after weigh in.
+You will run into situations where you have no-shows, or a kid can’t make weight; a coach forgot to enter a kid, etc.

 If you run a small tournament(less than 1000 entries), then you will need to make some minor changes.
 If you run a larger tournament or a seeded tournament, you need to set a deadline.
 After the cutoff date has passed, don’t make any changes to your brackets.

-When you start making changes, you need to resist the urge to completely redo brackets from scratch.
+When you start making changes, you need to resist the urge to redo brackets from scratch.
 There are ways to make bracket changes without making huge impacts on your timeline.
 You will find that white-out is excellent for quick changes.

 Start Your Wrestling Tournament on Time

-Have Breakfast ready after weigh in – a lot of kids will cut some weight to get down to the desired weight class.
+Have Breakfast ready after weigh-ins – a lot of kids will cut some weight to get down to the desired weight class.
 After a kid weighs in, the first thing a kid (and parent) want to do is get something to eat.
 If you have good breakfast options, it is almost guaranteed you will make a profit at breakfast.
-If you don’t have breakfast food, they will find the nearest fast food place like McDonalds.
+If you don’t have breakfast food, they will find the nearest fast food place like McDonald’s.